briandunnington/Roact/README.md

 The key thing to know about this vs. normal React is:
-In React, there are React Components and they eventually render DOM elements.
+- In React, there are React Components and they eventually render DOM elements.
-In Roact, the Roact Components contain the equivalent 'React Component' code *and* the equivalent DOM (SG component) code in the same file.
+- In Roact, the Roact Components contain the equivalent 'React Component' code *and* the equivalent DOM (SG component) code in the same file.

 To create Roact Components:
--create SG component as normal, but extend `RoactComponent` -dont add any children or fields via xml markup
+- create SG component as normal, but extend `RoactComponent`
+- dont add any children or fields via xml markup
--in your .brs file, you can implement any of these methods:
+- in your .brs file, you can implement any of these methods:

-componentDidMount - will be called after your component has been fully created (including all children) and added to the visual tree. you can use `findNode` at this point if necessary
+`componentDidMount` - will be called after your component has been fully created (including all children) and added to the visual tree. you can use `findNode` at this point if necessary

-shouldComponentUpdate - can return false to short-circuit rendering. if you do not implement this, it will always return true
+`shouldComponentUpdate` - can return false to short-circuit rendering. if you do not implement this, it will always return true

-render - must return a single virtual node (h)
+`render` - must return a single virtual node (h)

-You can also handle the onKeyEvent() method as usual.
-In reaction to user input or any time you want to modify the state of a component, call the setState() field with the updated fields:
+You can also handle the `onKeyEvent()` method as usual.
+In reaction to user input or any time you want to modify the state of a component, call the `setState()` field with the updated fields:

-setState({changedProperty: newValue})
+`setState({changedProperty: newValue})`

 Just like with React, you only have to specify the state properties that changed.